 Against this back drop Focal Point Training worked closely with David and his team to design an approach which would lead to the necessary cultural changes in the department.

 We know that, to bring about deep seated changes like this, the process needs to begin at the top and be clearly role modelled by the senior managers.
-We arranged three seminars for the middle and senior managers in the Department, which David opened and attended.
+We arranged three workshops for the middle and senior managers in the Department, which David opened and attended.
 We linked our approach to the City of London’s staff policies, including the Code of Conduct and Customer Service standards.
 But most of all we worked to get team members thinking about the impact their behaviour can have on each other.

 We then ran a series of two-hour workshops for all 131 team members in the department.
 Each workshop was opened by a Senior Manager, sending a very strong message of support.
 We asked the groups to define what they thought was “Inappropriate behaviour” and were fascinated at how much came out of those discussions and how people made links to other areas of poor team working such as poor time-keeping and under performance.

-David Smith says”We knew that there was a problem to be solved and it really helped to have an objective, outside team to work with us to fnd a solution.
+David Smith said ”We knew that there was a problem to be solved and it really helped to have an objective, outside team to work with us to fnd a solution.
 Stella Chandler's experience elsewhere was an enormous benefit and she got to grips with analysing the causes very quickly.
 Her style in the workshops generated real free-flowing discussion, so that the staff themselves, with only a little guidance, actually came up with most of the solutions, so that they have willingly taken ownership of work that we'll keep going in the future.
 Changing an old-fashioned culture is never easy but is greatly helped by working with a good professional team.”